Digitalist-Open-Cloud/token-tracker/README.md

 ### Privacy Configuration

+These are placeholders, not working at the moment.

 | Environment Variable | Description | Default |
 |---------------------|-------------|---------|
 | `TOKEN_TRACKER_REDACT_PII` | Redact personally identifiable information | `false` |